Divisions & Programs

 Psychosocial Oncology uses a transdisciplinary approach (incorporating medicine, nursing, palliative care, psychology, social work and other disciplines) to develop, test, and implement optimal interventions to support and empower patients, family members and friends touched by cancer, to improve quality of life, and to discover effective ways of managing physical and psychological symptoms that affect well-being.

 The program has three main goals:

-- To develop research capacity and enhance recruitment of psychosocial oncology researchers;
+- To increase research capacity in psychosocial oncology at McGill;